 To the extent that health care reform makes it less profitable or desirable for marketing partners to promote us to their customers, we may lose relationships with existing marketing partners or those marketing partners may refer fewer individuals to us.
 We may also have difficulty entering into relationships with new marketing partners.
-We may also need to reduce or eliminate the compensation that we pay to marketing partners to the extent that health care reform has the effect of reducing commissions for individual and family health insurance or causes our members to stay on their health insurance policies for a shorter period of time.
-For example, we have reduced compensation we pay to marketing partners for individual and family health insurance in light of the reduction in commission rates by several health insurance carriers.
-If we are not able to timely change the terms of our agreements with marketing partners, our business, operating results and financial condition could be harmed.
-Even if we are able to reduce the compensation that we pay to marketing partners, our relationships with existing marketing partners may be adversely affected, and given that our marketing partners are not obligated to send referrals to us, the reduction any reduction in marketing partner compensation could result in less demand for the health insurance that we sell.
+We may also need to reduce the compensation that we pay to marketing partners to the extent that health care reform has the effect of reducing commissions for individual and family health insurance or causes our members to stay on their health insurance policies for a shorter period of time.
+There is no guarantee that we will be able to amend our agreements to reduce the compensation that we pay to acceptable levels in light of these factors.
+If we are not able to do so, our business, operating results and financial condition could be harmed.
+Competition for referrals from our marketing partners has increased particularly during the open enrollment periods for Medicare-related health insurance and individual and family health insurance.
 We may lose marketing partner referrals if our competitors pay marketing partners more than we do or be forced to pay increased fees to our marketing partners, which could harm our business, operating results and financial condition.
 If we lose marketing partner referrals during the Medicare or individual and family health insurance annual open enrollment periods, the adverse impact on our business would be particularly pronounced.
 In addition, the promulgation of laws, regulations or guidelines, or the interpretation of existing laws, regulations and guidelines, by state departments of insurance or by CMS, could cause our relationships with our marketing partners to be in non-compliance with those laws, regulations and guidelines.
-For instance, CMS recently issued guidance that health insurance carriers have interpreted to mean that websites and marketing material of our Medicare-related marketing partners must be filed with CMS before use.
+For instance, CMS issued guidance that health insurance carriers have interpreted to mean that websites and marketing material of our Medicare-related marketing partners must be filed with CMS before use.
 Before filing with CMS, these websites and marketing materials will need to undergo a review by health insurance carriers for whom we market Medicare products.
 Our marketing partners may not consent to having their websites or other marketing material filed with CMS, and we and health insurance carriers may not be able to dedicate the resources necessary to have the websites and marketing material reviewed.
-If we or health insurance carriers are not able to timely do so, our business, operating results and financial condition could be harmed.
+If we are not able to do so, our business, operating results and financial condition could be harmed.
 In addition, as a result of our acquisition of PlanPrescriber, we have marketing partner relationships with pharmacy chains that utilize aspects of our platform and tools.
 Our relationships with these pharmacy chains result in the referral of a significant number of individuals to us who are interested in purchasing Medicare-related health insurance plans.
 If CMS or state departments of insurance were to change existing laws, regulations or guidelines, or interpret existing laws, regulations or guidelines, to prohibit these arrangements, or if pharmacy partners otherwise decided to no longer utilize aspects of our platform and tools, we could experience a significant decline in the number of Medicare-eligible individuals who are referred to our platforms and customer care centers, which would harm our business, operating results and financial condition and could result in a write-down of the value of intangible assets acquired in our PlanPrescriber acquisition.